Wendyf02/Budget-Tracker/README.md

   * [Questions](#questions)

   ## Description
+  AS AN avid traveller
+  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection

   ## Installation
-  AS AN avid traveller I WANT to be able to track my withdrawals and
-  deposits with or without a data/internet connection.
-  SO THAT my account balance is accurate when I am traveling
+  SO THAT my account balance is accurate when I am traveling Utilizing this app, the user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.
+  Offline Functionality:

+  Enter deposits offline

+  Enter expenses offline

+  When brought back online:

+  Offline entries should be added to tracker.

   ## Usage